Daniel Wiffen

 Daniel Wiffen (born 14 July 2001) is an Irish swimmer.
-He is an Olympic champion and bronze medalist, two-time world champion and three-time European short course champion.
-In December 2024, he was named BBC Northern Ireland Sports Personality of the Year.
+He is an Olympic champion and bronze medalist, two-time world champion and four-time European short course champion.

 Wiffen won the gold medal in the men's 800 metre freestyle and the bronze medal in the men's 1500 metre freestyle at the 2024 Summer Olympics in Paris, setting an Olympic record in the former event with the time of 7:38.19.
 He won the 800 metre freestyle and 1500 metre freestyle events at the 2024 World Aquatics Championships in Doha, becoming the first male Irish swimmer in history to win a medal at the World Championships.

 Wiffen won gold medals in the 400, 800 and 1500 metre freestyle events at the 2023 European Championships (25m) in Otopeni, and the inaugural European Under-23 1500 metre freestyle title at the 2023 European U-23 Championships in Dublin.
 He competed at the 2022 Commonwealth Games for Northern Ireland, where he won the silver medal in the men's 1500 metre freestyle event.

+In December 2024, he was named BBC Northern Ireland Sports Personality of the Year.

 Wiffen holds the 800 metres freestyle short-course world record with a time of 7:20.46.